erikh2000/web-enc-at-rest/README.md

 #### Remote Key Approach

 1. Generate the key from a random number generator instead of from credentials.
-The random number generator be cryptographically secure.
+The random number generator needs to be cryptographically secure.
 2. Store the key on a remote server tied to a user account.
 3. When the user logs in with an auth web service, fetch the key from the remote server, e.g. return in the auth web service response.